pubnub/objective-c-testing/README.md

 ## License

-PubNub-Testing is available under the MIT license.
+PubNubTesting is available under the MIT license.
 See the LICENSE file for more info.